robertspark/FastDigitalWrite/README.md

 * use '#define pinNum 10' instead of `int pinNum = 10;`
 * use 'const int pinNum 10' instead of `int pinNum = 10;`

-Setting the parameter as a variable would cause the macro to revert back to the traditional `digitalWrite`, `pinMode` or `digitalRead` and operates more slowly.
+Setting the parameter as a variable would cause the macro to return an error during compilation.

-No error or warning will be thrown, but function works properly, without direct port manipualtion (slow).
+This makes sure `digitalWriteFast` that produces faster toggling, and notifies the programmer the specific area where toggling is slow.
+Otherwise, use normal `digitalWrite`

+This is opposed to the forked library form Watterott, where if a variable is used as the parameter, the macro would revert to use sold `digitalWrite`, and remain undetected.

 ## Speed